covers1624/JVDF/README.md

 A parser for Valve Software's KeyValues ("VDF") format, commonly used by Source engine games, written entirely in Java.

+This fork simply moves the project to gradle and provides it over maven [here](https://maven.covers1624.net)

 ## Features

 * Zero dependencies.